fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 NameError: name 'types' is not defined
 ```

-To fix this error, you have to change the type-checking on lines 547 & 552 from
+To fix this error, you have to change the type-checking function on lines 547 & 552.
+- Open a terminal as root.
+- Edit the file /usr/bin/dstat with an editor of your choice.
+- Go to line 547 and 552.
+- The code before:
 ```
 if isinstance(self.val[name], types.ListType) or isinstance(self.val[name], types.TupleType):
     for j, val in enumerate(self.val[name]):